rafamel/objection-before-and-unique/README.md

 ### `before`

-Optional key.
-Defines functions to run before inserting/patching/updating a database entry, to do any additional checks/validations or mutate the object.
+*Optional.* Defines functions to run before inserting/patching/updating a database entry, to do any additional checks/validations or mutate the object.

 Takes an **array of functions**, each: